kazet/cnc/README.md

 # An experimental milling machine driver with a web interface
+This is a milling machine driver that can be managed via web browser.

-Disclaimer: this tool may not be stable.
+Disclaimer: I wrote this app to learn how CNC machines, G-Code etc. work - it may not be stable yet.
 If you want to get actual stuff done, you may prefer to use different, production-ready milling machine software.

 ![Build status](https://travis-ci.com/kazet/cnc.svg?branch=master)